ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/create_a_mesh_from_scratch.rst

 that you are not dependent on result files and can connect the DPF environment with any Python tool.

-Here, we create a parallel piped mesh made of linear hexa elements.
+In this tutorial, we create a parallel piped mesh made of linear hexa elements.

 :jupyter-download-script:`Download tutorial as Python script<create_a_mesh_from_scratch>`
 :jupyter-download-notebook:`Download tutorial as Jupyter notebook<create_a_mesh_from_scratch>`